adamatics/containerize-voila-app/README.md

 </a>

 ## Add metadata
 Once the image building process is complete, you will have the container image available in your Lab on the AdaLab platform.
-One ways to view the container image file is with this command in a terminal, which can be executed from any location:
+One way to view the container image file is with this command in a terminal, which can be executed from any location:

 ```docker images```